typesafehub/conductr-doc/src/main/play-doc/operation/ManageServices.md

 ## Service Monitoring

 For best resilience, the ConductR service daemons should be monitored and restarted in the event of failure. [sbt-native-packager](https://github.com/sbt/sbt-native-packager) has experimental [systemd support](http://www.scala-sbt.org/sbt-native-packager/archetypes/java_server/customize.html#systemd-support).
-As systemd support matures, ConductR will made available as a package manged by systemd with restart on failure enabled.
+As systemd support matures, ConductR will be made available as a package managed by systemd with restart on failure enabled.
 Until that time, third party daemon monitors can be utilized to provide restart on failure.

 # Upgrading ConductR